Are you anxious about bringing your baby home from the hospital? Are you worried whether you’ll be able to keep your baby safe in your own home?

 Here are some of the safety issues you should be on the lookout for in the bathroom.

-Make sure your child won’t be scalded: Even if you love your long, hot showers, you need to scale back your water heater to a temperature less than 120 degrees.
+- Make sure your child won’t be scalded: Even if you love your long, hot showers, you need to scale back your water heater to a temperature less than 120 degrees.
 Your idea of a hot shower could land your baby some serious burns.
+If you cannot keep your hand under the hot water only, the water heater is set too high.

 Baby Proofing the Nursery